MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/profiler/profiler-data.md

 ---
-title: Generate load and view Application Insights Profiler data
+title: Generate load and view Application Insights Profiler for .NET data
-description: Generate load to your Azure service to view the Profiler data ms.contributor: charles.weininger ms.topic: conceptual ms.date: 07/11/2024 ms.reviewer: charles.weininger
+description: Generate load to your Azure service to view the .NET Profiler data ms.contributor: charles.weininger ms.topic: conceptual ms.date: 07/11/2024 ms.reviewer: charles.weininger
 ---

-# View Application Insights Profiler data
+# View Application Insights Profiler for .NET data

 Let's say you're running a web performance test.
 You'll need traces to understand how your web app is running under load.
 In this article, you'll: